Duration & Fees

 Pre-departure Meeting: 5,00 pm the day before at the departure point (optional)

 Passengers are recommended to arrive the day before their trip departs.
 Airport pick up on arrival and one night's pre-trip accommodation in a dorm bed is included in the trip fee.
-Anyone wishing to explore Johannesburg should arrive in plenty of time to do so.
+The trip departs from Johannesburg early on Wednesday morning and anyone wishing to explore Johannesburg should arrive in plenty of time to do so.

-Kruger National Park; Night Game Drive; Blyde River Canyon; Entrance to Victoria Falls; Chobe National Park; Chobe Overnight Excursion; Boat cruise on the Chobe River; South Luangwa National Park; Lake Malawi; Dar es Salaam and Zanzibar Ferry;.=
+Kruger National Park; Night Game Drive; Blyde River Canyon; Entrance to Victoria Falls; Chobe National Park; Chobe Overnight Excursion; Boat cruise on the Chobe River; South Luangwa National Park; Lake Malawi; Dar es Salaam and Zanzibar Ferry, Zanzibar Excursion, Spice Tour, Sunset Dhow Cruise and Serengeti Excursion.

 With nine different provinces, eleven official languages and three capital cities, South Africa will most definitely make everyone stop in their tracks - WOW!